ComputationalRegulatoryGenomicsICL/cageflow/README.md

 10. Include FastQC after TrimGalore to the MultiQC report.

-11. Generate tag cluster schematics using exon, intron and UTR glyphs.
+11. Generate tag cluster schematics for the genome browser using exon, intron and UTR glyphs.

 ### Finishing up